teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 authoritative only for an explicitly selected `on` channel. `whatis` is excluded because it increments `hits`; `learn`, `forget` and `?keyword` remain historical.
 Lifecycle rollback restores the exact two prior registry entries.

+MB760 establishes factoid write authority before any mutating command moves.
+The distinct `data.factoids.write` service exposes only bounded upsert and delete operations.
+A runtime-issued invocation supplies the policy channel, detached principal and bounded IRC nickname; plugin-created invocation lookalikes are rejected.
+Upsert preserves the existing creator on update.
+Delete trusts an authenticated numeric author, Administrator or channel level 400, never nickname text alone.
+Writes require `on`, are suppressed before the service in `observe`, and expose no recall mutation.
+No package requests this capability, no command moves and no factoid data changes in MB760.